egh/zot4rst/README.rst

   John Doe, “Article,” Journal of Generic Studies, 2006.

 You could use: @DoeArticle2006.
-This should be easy to use, but the reference needs to be unambiguous, which can be difficult if there are multiple items with the same author, title, and year.
+This should be easy to use, but the reference needs to be unambiguous, which might be a problem if there are multiple items with the same author, title, and year.
 I am looking into ways to handle this better.

 To include Zotero_ citations in a reStructuredText_ document, you must